F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

 Similarly, you can have N-NIC deployments based on user-provided subnet_ids and securitygroup_ids.
-With module count, user can deploy multiple bigip instances in the azure cloud (with the default value of count being one )
+With module count, you can deploy multiple BIG-IP instances in the Azure cloud (with the default value of count 1)

 .. code-block:: javascript
-   :caption: Example 3-NIC Deployment with Static Private IP Allocation
+   :caption: Example Deployment with Static Private IP Allocation

     module bigip {
       count                      = var.instance_count